 Overview

 My research investigates the biophysics of force-gated ion channels and cellular mechanotransduction.
-This work produced over 30 publications, including in Nature, Nature Neuroscience, Neuron, and eLife.
-My past trainees have continued scientific training at academic institutions such as Harvard, The Broad Institute, MD Anderson, and Yale, or in the private biomedical sector.
-Further, I served on study sections for NIH R01, R03, R35, R00/K99, F32 and P20 awards, and for the German Research Foundation (DFG) Emmy Noether Award, and I regularly peer-review manuscripts for Nature, Science, Neuron, eLife, PNAS, and others.
+This work produced over 30 publications, including in Nature, Nature Neuroscience, and Neuron.
+My past trainees have continued scientific training at academic institutions such as Harvard, The Broad Institute, MD Anderson, Rockefeller, and Yale, or in the private biomedical sector.
+I served on study sections for NIH R01, R03, R35, R00/K99, F32 and P20 awards, and for the German Research Foundation (DFG) Emmy Noether Award, and I regularly peer-review manuscripts for Nature, Science, Neuron, eLife, PNAS, and others.

 My research investigates the biophysics of force-gated ion channels and cellular mechanotransduction.
-This work produced over 30 publications, including in Nature, Nature Neuroscience, Neuron, and eLife.
-My past trainees have continued scientific training at academic institutions such as Harvard, The Broad Institute, MD Anderson, and Yale, or in the private biomedical sector.
-Further, I served on study sections for NIH R01, R03, R35, R00/K99, F32 and P20 awards, and for the German Research Foundation (DFG) Emmy Noether Award, and I regularly peer-review manuscripts for Nature, Science, Neuron, eLife, PNAS, and others.
+This work produced over 30 publications, including in Nature, Nature Neuroscience, and Neuron.
+My past trainees have continued scientific training at academic institutions such as Harvard, The Broad Institute, MD Anderson, Rockefeller, and Yale, or in the private biomedical sector.
+I served on study sections for NIH R01, R03, R35, R00/K99, F32 and P20 awards, and for the German Research Foundation (DFG) Emmy Noether Award, and I regularly peer-review manuscripts for Nature, Science, Neuron, eLife, PNAS, and others.

 Current Appointments & Affiliations